zendframework/zf2-documentation/docs/languages/en/modules/zend.db.sql.ddl.rst

     // optionally, as a temporary table
     $table = new Ddl\CreateTable('bar', true);

-Table can be set after instantiation:
+You can also set the table after instantiation:

 .. code-block:: php
     :linenos: